Consumer Rights and Reporting

 - Consumer Statement

-A consumer statement is a short note a consumer may ask to have associated with their credit file to explain a situation in context.
+Short note a consumer may ask to add to the file to explain a situation in context.

 - Investigation Result

-An investigation result is the response a consumer receives after a bureau or reporting party reviews a disputed file item.
+Outcome sent after a bureau or reporting party reviews a disputed item on the file.